wiless/wiless.github.io/_articles/5gtimeline.md

 index: 99

 ---
-# TESTING
+# Story of the Official 5G

 <img class="ui fluid image" src="/imgs/genevalake.jpg">

-# Story of the Official 5G

 *Official 5G* - The technology recognized and recommended by ITU-R to be deployed in IMT spectrum bands, that has been built to meet the requirments of new generation.
 Once in every 10 years, ITU-R meets to identify new requirements and